CodeGlassDotIO/Docs/_docs/Editions/Trial.md

 ---
-title: Edition - Trail
+title: Edition - Trial
 description: Free Version of CodeGlass
 ---
-# Trail Version
+# Trial Version
 Not sure if CodeGlass is right for you?
 Our trial version lets you explore its features and experiment before making a commitment.
 It is a great way to get a feel for CodeGlass without any pressure.
 Just dive in and see what it can do.

-Our trail version gives you access to all of the features of [Pro Edition](Pro.md) for a duration of 30 days.
+Our trial version gives you access to all of the features of [Pro Edition](Pro.md) for a duration of 30 days.